 Direct Grad PLUS Loans are unsubsidized loans for graduate/professional students.
 Grad PLUS loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
 Interest is charged during all periods.

 First, complete the Free Application for Federal Student Aid (FAFSA).
 After you have received an award notification and decided that a Grad PLUS loan is the best fit for you, apply through the U.S. Department of Education by completing the following steps:

 The limit on a Grad PLUS Loan is the student's cost of attendance minus any other financial aid received.
 You apply for the academic year (fall/spring semesters or fall/winter/spring quarters).
 You apply for summer separately.
-The total origination fee is currently 4.276% of the amount borrowed.
-The origination fee for loans disbursed on, or after October 1, 2017, will change.
-The interest rate on the loan is 6.31% for loans first disbursed after July 1, 2016 and before July 1, 2017.
-Rates are reviewed and announced by the Department of Education each year.
-Click here to view a sample loan disclosure statement.
+The total origination fee is currently 4.264% of the amount borrowed.
+The interest rate on the loan is 7% for loans first disbursed after July 1, 2017, and before July 1, 2018.
+Origination fees and interest rates are reviewed and announced by the Department of Education each year.
+Go to Loan Disclosure Statement to view a sample.
 You will receive a statement specific to your loan before your loan is disbursed.

 Federal regulations define credit eligibility for a Grad PLUS Loan as having no "adverse credit."
 This term normally means that the applicant has no debt repayment account that is 90 days or more delinquent, has not had any debt discharged in bankruptcy in the last 5 years, and has not been in default on any debt (no foreclosure, tax lien, repossession, wage garnishment, or write-off) in the last 5 years.
 An applicant will be determined to have an adverse credit history if the total combined outstanding balance of the debts, including debts in collection or charged off during the two years preceding the date of the credit report, is greater than $2,085.